Stella Adler: Personal life and death

 Adler was related to Jerry Adler, an actor and theatre director.

 Adler married three times: first to Horace Eliascheff—the father of her only child, Ellen—from 1923 to 1930; then from 1942 until 1959 to director and critic Harold Clurman, one of the founders of the Group Theatre.
 She was finally married to physicist and novelist Mitchell A. Wilson, from 1966 until his death in 1973.
 From 1938 to 1946, she was sister-in-law to actress Sylvia Sidney.
 Sidney was married to Luther Adler at the time and provided Stella with a nephew.
 Even after Sidney and Luther divorced, she and Sylvia remained close friends.

-A lifelong Democrat, she supported Adlai Stevenson's campaign during the 1952 presidential election.

 On December 21, 1992, Adler died from heart failure at the age of 91 in Los Angeles.

 Legacy

 Adler's technique, based on a balanced and pragmatic combination of imagination and memory, is hugely credited with introducing the subtle and insightful details and a deep physical embodiment of a character.
 Elaine Stritch once said: "What an extraordinary combination was Stella Adler—a goddess full of magic and mystery, a child full of innocence and vulnerability."
 In the book Acting: Onstage and Off, Robert Barton wrote: "[Adler] established the value of the actor putting herself in the place of the character rather than vice versa ...
 More than anyone else, Stella Adler brought into public awareness all the close careful attention to text and analysis Stanislavski endorsed."

 In 1991, Stella Adler was inducted into the American Theater Hall of Fame.

 In 2004, the Harry Ransom Center at the University of Texas at Austin acquired Adler's complete archive along with a small collection of her papers from her former husband Harold Clurman.
 The collection includes correspondence, manuscripts, typescripts, lecture notes, photographs, and other materials.
 Over 1,100 audio and video recordings of Adler teaching from the 1960s to the 1980s have been digitized by the center and are accessible on site.
 The archive traces her career from her start in the New York Yiddish Theater District to her encounters with Stanislavski and the Group Theatre to her lectures at the Stella Adler Studio of Acting.

 In 2006, she was honored with a posthumous star on the Hollywood Walk of Fame in front of the Stella Adler Theatre at 6773 Hollywood Boulevard.

 Adler is a character in Names, Mark Kemble's play about former Group Theatre members' struggles with the House Un-American Activities Committee.
 Kemble consulted her about characterizations for the play and she told him to "just make it up".